mervinnguyen/mervinnguyen/README.md

 * 🌍  I'm based in Fountain Valley, California.
 * ✉️  You can contact me at [mervin1@uci.edu](mailto:mervin1@uci.edu).
-* 🧠  I'm learning STM32, Raspberry Pi, and ESP32.
+* 🧠  I'm developing on IAR Embedded Workbench and ARM-Cortex M3
-* 🤝  I'm open to collaborating on exciting projects related to embedded systems, robotics, and PCB Design.
+* 🤝  I'm open to collaborating on exciting projects related to embedded systems.

 ### Skills